 Evolutionary Roots of Indecision

 But in the modern world, where decisions are rarely life-or-death, this same circuitry becomes maladaptive.
 Your amygdala still fires as though choosing between jobs or relationships is equivalent to choosing between life and death, or survival and extinction.
-This mismatch is what paralyzes so many of us in everyday life.
+In my work with high-performing professionals, I consistently see this mismatch — executives who navigate million-dollar decisions at work yet agonize for weeks over personal choices because the amygdala assigns identical threat weight to both.
+This is what paralyzes so many of us in everyday life.

 Anthropologically, indecision was also shaped by the need for tribal survival.
 In small communities, a single poor choice could endanger everyone, while those who paused or relied on finely honed intuition protected the group.
 This dual legacy explains why we oscillate between hesitation and instinct today.